 Emergency Orthodontic Care

 With orthodontic treatment, it isn’t uncommon to experience slight changes in pressure, which may result in minimal discomfort.
-However, it is always important to contact our Flower Mound orthodontics office if you are experiencing any painful or uncomfortable symptoms.
-We have a variety of methods we use to relieve discomfort during orthodontic treatment.
+However, contacting our Flower Mound orthodontics office is always important if you are experiencing any painful or uncomfortable symptoms.
+We use various methods to relieve discomfort during orthodontic treatment and provide emergency orthodontic care in Flower Mound, TX.

 Upon your arrival at our office, Dr. Wayne L. Sankey will evaluate your oral appliance and the condition of your teeth to determine the severity of the problem.
-With the results of your evaluation, we will determine if your orthodontic concern requires emergency care.
-If you do there is no need to worry, as Dr. Wayne Sankey is an experienced orthodontist and has all of the tools needed to help address any issues you may have.
+With the results of your evaluation, we will decide if your orthodontic concern requires emergency care.
+If you do, there is no need to worry, as Dr. Wayne Sankey is an experienced orthodontist with all the tools needed to help address any issues you may have.

 How Will I Know If I Am Dealing With A Dental Emergency?

-Dental emergencies can happen anywhere, at any time, so it is important to contact a dental professional as soon as possible.
+Dental emergencies can happen anywhere, at any time, so it is essential to contact a dental professional as soon as possible.
 Some dental emergencies include the following:

 • A knocked-out permanent tooth